 Just Eat is committed to conducting its business honestly and with integrity at all times.

-All organisations face the risk of their activities going wrong from time to time, or of unknowingly and unintentionally harbouring illegal or unethical conduct.
+Just Eat is committed to conducting its business honestly and with integrity at all times.
+However, all organisations face the risk of their activities going wrong from time to time, or of unknowingly and unintentionally harbouring illegal or unethical conduct.

 The aim of this Policy is to ensure that employees are confident they can raise any matters of genuine concern without fear of reprisals, in the knowledge that they will be taken seriously and that the matters will be investigated appropriately and regarded as confidential.

 - to encourage reporting of suspected wrongdoing as soon as possible, in the knowledge that concerns will be taken seriously and investigated as appropriate;

 - to provide guidance as to how to raise concerns; and

 - to reassure employee that they can raise genuine concerns without fear of reprisal.

 This Policy is not contractual.
 Just Eat may vary or amend this Policy at its discretion and may apply it as far as practicable in the circumstances.

 Who does this apply to?This Policy applies to all individuals working for Just Eat, whether permanent, temporary, casual, part-time or on fixed term contracts, employees, ex-employees, job applicants, agency workers, contractors, consultants and volunteers who are not our employees but who work for Just Eat (known collaboratively as “employee’’ for the purposes of this Policy).